-David was four years old when his family bought the land here and broke ground in 1989.
+David was four years old when his family broke ground here in 1989.
 When he was 7 years old, he wrote at school: “I plan to be a farmer when I grow” – the rest, as they say, is history!
 David is now the second generation running the farm.
+He especially loves tractor work.
 David & Kristin bought the farm from Erick in 2019 and are honored to get to be a part of Jubilee’s story.

-Kristin handles the accounting & bookkeeping.
+Kristin handles the bookkeeping.
 She preps the barn market, helps plan events, and does miscellaneous art projects for the farm.
-Junior farmers Micah & Grace are usually helping her – they love seeding, harvesting, & feeding the animals (and going on farm adventures with Grandpa Erick!)
+Junior farmers Micah, Grace, & Fern are usually helping her – they love seeding, harvesting, & feeding the animals (and going on farm adventures with Grandpa Erick!)

 Erick likes to call himself the “Farmer Emeritus” of Jubilee – with his family, he started Jubilee Farm in 1989.
 He has poured his vision, creativity, and hard work into the farm since the start – he’s our “farmer philosopher”.
 Erick continues to do all sorts of projects on the farm, as well as lend his insights and wisdom.